ravi-2912/validusrm/README.md

 1. API Server does not take querry commands such as filtering within URL.
 As a result API calls could be expensive when large data is there.
 2. Flash messaging or form validation is not present for good user experience.
 3. Post querries specially for posting capital investment is not task-queue based, as a result when multiples users are using the app, the app FIFO logic could break.
+4. Manage states, routes and components more appropriately in the React application.
+5. Small numbe of API test fail due to code changes, this does not impact code functionality.

 ## References